A History Of Legislation

 The 2010 Legislative session marked an exciting change at Washington’s Lottery with the passage of Senate Bill 6409.
 The new law, prime sponsored by Sen. Jim Kastama, directs Lottery dollars into a new education pathways account to help fund higher education programs.
 Beginning July 2010, more than $100 million annually in Lottery proceeds will be dedicated to the Opportunity Pathways Account helping to fund access grants, state work study awards, and two merit scholarship programs.
 Additionally, funds from the account may be used to support early learning programs.

-Along with the Opportunity Pathways Account, Lottery proceeds will continue to contribute to stadium debt reduction for Lumen Field and Exhibition Center as well as support problem gambling prevention and treatment.
-The Education Construction Fund will continue to be funded by other sources.
+Along with the Washington Opportunity Pathways Account, Lottery proceeds will continue to contribute to other vital state programs as well as support problem gambling prevention and treatment.